 Children's possible learning difficulties related to this concept and targeted learning outcomes and scientific process skills,

-The way how these ideas fit in with the teacher's subject matter knowledge.
+How these ideas fit in with the teacher's subject matter knowledge.

 Expert opinions were asked to check the internal validity and external control of the questions in the CRT (McMillan & Schumacher, 2010).
 These experts are researchers who specialize in PCK and early childhood science teaching.
-Then, a pilot application was performed with two preschool teachers who were not included in the participant group, and the answers obtained from this application were again transmitted to the experts.
-Following the feedbacks, the final version of the interview protocol was created.
-Before the implementation, the teachers were negotiated and the process was planned together.
-During the data collection process, no time and content limit were applied to the participants.
-All the learning outcomes, subject areas, and scientific process skills were determined by the preschool teachers.
-For the purpose of obtaining the qualitative data in writing more accurately, the explanations of the teachers who answered the questions were recorded with the help of a tape recorder.
+Then, a pilot application was performed with two pre-school teachers who were not included in the participant group, and the answers obtained from this application were again transmitted to the experts.
+Following the feedback, the final version of the interview protocol was created.
+Before the implementation, the teachers were negotiated, and the process was planned together.
+No time and content limits were applied to the participants during the data collection process.
+The pre-school teachers determined all the learning outcomes, subject areas, and scientific process skills.
+To obtain the qualitative data in writing more accurately, the explanations of the teachers who answered the questions were recorded with the help of a tape recorder.
 It took around 60 minutes for each teacher to answer the CRT.

 Research Ethics

-Before collecting data from the preschool teachers, they were informed about the purpose of the research and it was stated that they could withdraw at any stage of the study.
+Before collecting data from the pre-school teachers, they were informed about the purpose of the research, and it was stated that they could withdraw at any stage of the study.
 Due to scientific ethics, the names of the institutions and participants of the research are not disclosed.
 Instead, the participants were given pseudonyms.
 On the other hand, approval was obtained from the "Social and Human Sciences Ethics Committee" for the ethical evaluation of data collection tools.

 Data Analysis

 Data analysis was performed in a total of two steps and by means of five different data analysis methods.
 Firstly, the written conceptualizations of five teachers that were involved in the low and high epistemological profiles were arranged by matching them with their sound recordings by word for word.
 The first sub-problem in the study was answered through the inductive content analysis (Ezzy, 2013).
-This analysis method involves open coding, creating categories and summarizing.
-Accordingly, the answers of preschool teachers to the CRT were firstly organized and divided into subcategories and hence open coding was performed.
-Each subcategory, created on the basis of the existing text, was read repeatedly, making sure that coding allowed for a rational theory (Elo & Kyngas, 2008).
+This analysis method involves open coding, creating categories, and summarizing.
+Accordingly, the answers of pre-school teachers to the CRT were firstly organized and divided into subcategories, and hence open coding was performed.
+Each subcategory, created based on the existing text, was read repeatedly, making sure that coding allowed for a rational theory (Elo & Kyngas, 2008).

 Then the concepts obtained by open coding were grouped under the category lists.
-Creating categories aims to provide a way to describe phenomena, to improve understanding and to create new objective knowledge (Bazeley, 2013).
+Creating categories aims to provide a way to describe phenomena, improve understanding, and create new objective knowledge (Bazeley, 2013).
 During formulating categories, the continuous comparison method was used to distinguish the conceptual similarities, develop the distinctive power of themes, and explore patterns (Fram, 2013).
 In this way, a methodological triangulation was provided, and summarizing was performed through context-specific concepts to create a general formulation (Morse, 1991).
 For example, three codes were obtained for the first question in the CRT (scientific literacy, concept teaching, life skills acquisition; Table 2).
-At this point, it was coded as scientific literacy if the teacher referred to concepts such as scientific process skills, questioning or reasoning while mentioning the purpose or orientation of teaching a particular subject matter.
+At this point, it was coded as scientific literacy if the teacher referred to concepts such as scientific process skills, questioning, or reasoning while mentioning the purpose or orientation of teaching a particular subject matter.
 Moreover, the conceptual structures such as awareness or awareness-raising were grouped under the category of life skills acquisition.